Vehicle Safety Glossary

 FMVSS (Federal Motor Vehicle Safety Standards)

-The set of federal regulations that establish minimum safety performance requirements for motor vehicles and equipment.
+The set of federal regulations that establish minimum safety performance requirements for motor vehicles and equipment sold in the United States.

 Defect Investigation

-A formal NHTSA inquiry into a potential safety defect, often triggered by consumer complaints or crash data.
+A formal NHTSA Office of Defects Investigation inquiry into a potential safety defect, typically triggered by consumer complaints, EWR data, or crash reports.

 Lemon Law

-State laws that provide remedies for buyers of vehicles that repeatedly fail to meet standards of quality and performance.
+State laws that provide remedies (typically refund or replacement) for buyers of new vehicles that repeatedly fail to meet standards of quality and performance.

 Safety Score

-A proprietary 0-100 rating (A-F grade) that evaluates a vehicle's overall safety record based on NHTSA data.
+A proprietary 0-100 rating (A-F letter grade) that evaluates a vehicle's overall safety record based on NHTSA recall, complaint, and crash data.

 Recall Severity